Claude-Étienne Michel: Consulate and Empire

-In the Peninsular War He fought at Burgos on November 10, 1808 and was elevated to an Officier de la Légion d'Honneur for displaying great valour and the title of 'Baron of the Empire'.
-Now well on his way to becoming part of the new Imperial French aristocracy.
+In the Peninsular War, He fought in the Siege of Burgos on November 10, 1808, and was awarded Officier de la Légion d'Honneur for displaying great valour and the title of 'Baron of the Empire'.

 Michel was recalled from Spain to the Grande Armée in 1809, and was present at the battles Battle of Eckmühl, Battle of Aspern-Essling and Battle of Wagram.
 He was appointed Général d'Brigade on June 24, 1811, and fought in the campaign of 1812 in Russian.
 Again surviving the disastrous destruction of an expedition he returned to France.
 In 1813 Imperial France was fighting invasions on several fronts, Michel fought in Saxony as part of the German Campaign of 1813 and was elevated again in the Légion d'Honneur to Commandeur de la Légion d'Honneur on April 6, was admitted to the Order of the Iron Crown on August 16 and finally promoted to Général de division on November 20.

 In 1814 Michel was in command of the 2nd Old Guard Division during the Six Days' Campaign and by early February in the fighting around Troyes as a prelude to the main campaign, was hunting for the Allied vanguard commanded by the Prince of Lichtenstein.
 Supported by the dragoons of General André Briche, he surprised the allies at St. Theobald, and despite the greater numbers available to them, pushed them south to St. Parres les Vaudes, away from Troyes.
-The main events of the Six Day's ended for Michel when he was again shot in the arm on February 11 at Battle of Montmirail although he saw out the day, leading a counter attack that pushed back the Prussians.
+The main events of the Six Day's ended for Michel when he was again shot in the arm on February 11 at Battle of Montmirail although he saw out the day, leading a counterattack that pushed back the Prussians.
 He was still bedridden as a result of this injury, when the Allied armies approached Paris.
 At the noise of war, the General forgot his wound and reappeared, his arm in a sling, on March 30 before the walls of the capital.
 Placed in command of a division of conscripts during the battle he was again wounded, by grapeshot in the kidneys.
 However the fighting was in vain as Paris surrendered the following day and Napoleon was forced into abdication.